Have you thought about car wrap advertising? Let me talk to you first about the car wrap scam, including ACTUAL emails (yes, they tried to get us!).

 - Clue #1: The name changed from Harry Peterson to Harry Petterson at some point in the email transactions.

-- Clue #2: It made no sense that the company was sending money through me to pay the decal wrapping person, instead of them paying the decal wrapping person themselves.
+- Clue #2: It made no sense that the company was sending money through me to pay the decal wrapping person, instead of paying the decal wrapping person themselves.

 - Clue #3#: The company did not already have my address and information (which they should have had if they were one of the companies where I registered).